Laços de Família: Synopsis

 Yvete, Helena's best friend confidant, is married to Viriato, a chubby man who enjoys life.
 He suffers from impotence and, unable to relate sexually with his wife, is getting depressed.

 A turning point occurs when Camila becomes pregnant with Edu's child, while Miguel is on the verge of proposing to Helena.
 This is all shattered by the discovery that Camila suffers from leukemia and that she has lost the baby she was expecting.
 To save her, she desperately needs a marrow donor, as she and her half-brother Fred are not from the same parent.
 Helena then reveals the paternity of her daughter: Camila is the daughter she had with Pedro.
 She enjoyed sexual intercourse with Pedro when both were young and as a consequence, was expelled from her father Aléssio's house in the countryside.
-Only Yvete and her were aware of this secret.
+Only Yvete and she were aware of this secret.
 Wishing to save her daughter from the illness, Helena has a child with Pedro in order to save Camila.

 Meanwhile, Capitu is a university student and call girl, an activity she practises with her friend Simone.
 Both are controlled by Fernando.
 Capitu, with her salary, supports her parents Pasqual, a retired intellectual who works as a book reviewer for Miguel, and Ema, a housewife and seamstress.
 She used to be romantically involved with Helena's son, Fred.
 However, for various reasons, the latter disappears from her life to marry Clara.
 For the love of Fred, Capitu decides to leave prostitution.
 But before that, she is stuck a living hell, as Orlando, a former customer, is obsessed with her, and is trying to get her back into a life of prostitution by constantly harassing her.
 Furthermore, the parasite Maurinho, who is the father of Capitu's toddler son Bruno, is always after her in attempts to get money.
 One day, Miguel's son Paulo comes across Capitu and falls in love with her; his shyness and lack of confidence prevent the young man from confessing his feelings to the object of his love.